 “The more competent applicants have more relevant skills and they tend to have a higher chance of success in landing their dream career”

 Besides including what’s most important, make sure you’re actually confident and skilled in what you’re listing or describing.
 There’s no point common mistakes on resumes because it’ll always unfold during the interview.

-When you’re writing a resume with no experience, we’ve mentioned that your skills section is one of the most important sections to focus on.
+When you’re writing a how to make a resume with no experience, we’ve mentioned that your skills section is one of the most important sections to focus on.

 If you don’t have the ideal employment background, focus on highlighting your skills.
 Not just by listing them out in the skills section using the job description.
 But by talking about them in your work experience section too, e.g. describing how you developed your leadership skills at your previous job.

 Here are some common student resume skills to consider: